haltakov/simple-photo-gallery/README.md

 > **Note**
 > Your photos and videos are copied in `public/images/photos`.

-See below for more details how you can customize your gallery.
+See the [Configuration](#configuration) section for more details how you can customize your gallery.
 You can also find two example galleries in the [`examples`](https://github.com/haltakov/simple-photo-gallery/tree/create_readme/examples) folder.

+## Hosting

+You can host your gallery on any static hosting provider, like for example [AWS S3](https://aws.amazon.com/s3/), [Github Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/) or others.
+Some scripts for automatic upload of the gallery are under work.

+## Configuration

+The gallery is fully customizable.
+For the most common use-cases, there are some simple configuration options, described in details below.

 ### Gallery Configuration (`gallery.json`)